-As a part of our ongoing CSR initiatives, we have adopted seven Traffic Training Parks (total participant 3,50,000 +) at Gurgaon, Delhi, Lucknow, Hyderabad, Rourkela, Nashik and Nagpur for holistic road safety programmes.
+As a part of our ongoing CSR initiatives, we have adopted eight Safety Training Parks (total participant 5.0 Lakh +) at Gurgaon, Delhi, Lucknow, Hyderabad, Rourkela, Nashik, Bilaspur and Nagpur for holistic road safety programmes.

 We also conduct various safety training modules for school/college students and general two-wheeler riders.

-The Traffic Training Parks are equipped with Riding Simulators, Safety Riding Tracks, Road Stretches with varying road conditions and Safety Riding equipment.
+The Safety Training Parks are equipped with Riding Simulators, Safety Riding Tracks, Road Stretches with varying road conditions and Safety Riding equipment.

-Our trained faculty educate the participants on road safety through specially prepared audio visual aids, road sign posters, brochures and videos.
+Our trained faculty educate the participants on road safety through specially prepared audio visual aids, road sign posters, brochures and video.

 In order to supplement the efforts of the local Traffic Police & the Transport department, we organize many mega safety campaigns, like the National Road Safety Week, the UN Global Safety Week etc., in collaboration with local, national and international enforcement agencies and organizations.

 Student police cadets programme:

 In association with Gurgaon police, we have initiated a Student Police Cadets (SPC) programme where 2200 students from 50 schools are given not just tips and training about road safety and traffic rules, but also are trained on building various leadership and personality traits.

 Responsible Citizen programme: